rancher/docs/content/rancher/v2.x/en/project-admin/namespaces/_index.md

 1. From the **Global** view, open the project where you want to create a namespace.

     >**Tip:** As a best practice, we recommend creating namespaces from the project level.
-However, cluster owners and members can can create them from the cluster level as well.
+However, cluster owners and members can create them from the cluster level as well.

 1. From the main menu, select **Namespace**.
 The click **Add Namespace**.